Course Descriptions for Doctor of Educational Leadership Program

 ED 615 Professional Seminar in Educational Leadership (3 Credits)

 This course will explore special topics and relevant theory spanning a range of educational issues using a non-routine, active learning approach.
 It will require intensive interaction between students and several faculty members, allowing for personal introductions, a collaborative approach to teaching and learning, and exposure to the variety of department specializations.
 Through a series of writing intensive assignments, students will explore independently selected topics related to future program study.
 This course will be graded as pass/fail to allow for a continuous process of improvement through constructive feedback and assignment revision.
+Residency Course.

 ED 620 Educational Institutions and Systems (3 credits)